 Although BREXIT uncertainty has eased, we are continuing to monitor the situation and work closely with our suppliers to maintain business continuity.
 However, our suppliers are all different in various ways so unfortunately there is not a clear and defined procedure in place that covers all.
 Our top priority is to minimise disruption as far as we can.
 And whilst, we may for example experience events beyond our control – such as delays and prices increases, we will make certain that we keep our customers notified at the earliest opportunity.

-We would like to take this opportunity of thanking our customers for their understanding of what are going to be changing times and assure you of our best attention and intentions throughout and beyond.
+In the meantime, we would like to thank our customers for understanding our position and assure them of our best attention and intentions throughout and beyond.